deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13218/index.md

 ![](figures/figures_19_0.png)

-> 🔼 The figure is an example of a cognitive model, showing how a patient's cognitive components (beliefs, thoughts, emotions, behaviors) are interconnected.
+> 🔼 The figure presents a diagram illustrating an example of a cognitive model used in Cognitive Behavioral Therapy (CBT).
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: An example cognitive model from (Beck, 2020).